雜憶拾零

 9. Korean Airlines Flight #007

 On September 1, 1983, a Boeing 747 passenger plane, Korean Airlines flight 007, was shot down over Russian airspace.
 I happened to be in Ethiopia at the time.
-While I am on international travel, I bring some electronic gadgets for entertainment and to keep in touch.
-These include a Walkman cassette player, a boombox for playing music, and a good-quality shortwave radio to receive international broadcasts.
-I did have to spend a lot of effort to transfer music from CDs or records to cassette tapes to bring with me.
+While on international travel, I would bring some electronic gadgets for entertainment and to keep in touch with outside world.
+These included a Walkman cassette player, a boombox for playing music, and a good-quality shortwave radio to receive international broadcasts.
+Unlike nowadays, I did have to spend a lot of effort to transfer music from CDs or records to cassette tapes to bring with me.

-After the Korean airplane was shot down, killing a lot of innocent passengers, the whole world was curious as to what had happened and whose fault it was.
-I was tuning into all the available shortwave radio stations for news reports.
-These included English stations from the US, UK, and Russia, as well as Chinese stations from China and Taiwan.
-Every station presented a different version of the event.
-In comparison, almost everyone is biased and draws conclusions without positive evidence.
-The Russian source declares that a civilian aircraft equipped with spy gear violated Russian airspace and flew over sensitive security sites.
+After the Korean airplane was shot down, the whole world was curious as to what had happened and whose fault it was.
+I, with my colleagues, were tuning into available shortwave radio stations for news reports.
+These included English stations from the US, UK, and Russia, as well as Chinese stations from China and Taiwan (could not find Korea station).
+Every station seemed to present a different version of the event.
+The Russian source declared that a civilian aircraft equipped with spy gear violated Russian airspace and flew over sensitive security sites.
 It was shot down after failing to respond to signals from Russian fighters.
 This was naturally supported by the stations in China.
 The American stations asserted that a civilian passenger plane accidentally drifted off course and was shot down with no warning.
 It appeared that the BBC from London seemed to have a more objective stand; different theories were presented and were qualified as postulates.
-It was quite apparent that one cannot flatly trust what you read or hear on any single news source.
+I didn’t know whom to believe.
+Where is the truth?
+What caused hundreds of passengers to perish?
+This experience taught me not to blindly trust news reports made by any single source.
+Some research and verification would be necessary to gain a more reliable understanding.

 一張含有 地圖, 文字, 地圖集, 圖表 的圖片